Forspoken: Plot

-Frey receives a hero's welcome at Cipol, but the Break engulfs much of the city.
-Archivist Johedy explains that the Break's surge was the result of Sila's death; only by killing the remaining Tantas' can it be eradicated.
-A traumatized Frey refuses and determines to use Robian to return to Earth, but his mental state has rapidly deteriorated.
+Frey receives a hero's welcome at Cipal, but the Break engulfs much of the city.
+Archivist Johedy explains that the Break's surge was the result of Sila's death; only by killing the remaining Tantas can it be eradicated.
+A traumatized Frey refuses and decides to use Robian to return to Earth, but his mental state has rapidly deteriorated.
 While Frey searches for a medicinal sap, Cuff persuades her to negotiate with Tanta Prav.
 Frey surrenders to Prav and is put on trial for the murder of Sila.
 Despite Frey passing a trial by water, she is attacked by Prav.
 Frey defeats her and as she dies, Prav claims that Tanta Cinta is Frey's mother.
-At Cipol, Frey finds Robian near death.
+At Cipal, Frey finds Robian near death.
 Having worked under Cinta, he confirms that Frey is her daughter before dying.
 Frey resolves to confront Cinta, but as she leaves, a light consumes her.

 Frey wakes up on Earth in an idealized version of her former life with no memory of Athia.
-Several of her Athian friends are shown living nearby, including Cinta, whom Frey enjoys a relationship with.
+Several of her Athian friends live nearby, including Cinta, whom Frey enjoys a relationship with.
 Cuff contacts Frey, which restores her memories.
-She discovers Tanta Olas created the illusion and escapes, appearing near the Tanta's castle; inside, she finds Olas dead.
-Cuff takes a humanoid form and identifies himself as Susurrus, an ancient demon awakened by the Rheddig, who the Tantas waged war against; he was using Frey to steal the Tantas' powers.
-Frey attempts to flee when Cinta arrives and sends her through another portal to safety.
+She discovers Tanta Olas created the illusion and escapes, appearing near Tanta's castle; inside, she finds Olas dead.
+Cuff takes a humanoid form and identifies himself as Susurrus, an ancient demon awakened by the Rheddig, whom the Tantas waged war against; he was using Frey to steal the Tantas' powers.
+Cinta arrives and helps Frey escape through another portal.

 Frey appears in Svargana, the final resting place for all Tantas, and meets the now-sane Sila, Prav, and Olas.
 They tell Frey how the Rheddig sent Susurrus to oppress Athia.
-Though the Tantas defeated him, he split into four and bonded to them in the form of bangles, causing their insanity.
+Though the Tantas defeated him, he split into four and bonded to them, causing their insanity.
 Frey reunites with Cinta, who reveals that years prior, Robian discovered the portal and Cinta used it to travel to New York, where she became pregnant; the other Tantas then sealed the baby's powers away.
 After fighting Susurrus, Cinta staved off madness before giving birth to Frey.
 Fearing she would attempt to harm her child, Cinta sent her to Earth, but the piece of Susurrus sealed to Cinta followed Frey.
 In the present, Frey's powers return to her and Cinta offers Frey a choice: return to New York, or stay and battle Susurrus.